notkarenyi/accessibility-demo/README.md

 ### Alt text

 You've seen alt text before, which is displayed when an image file fails to load.
-It's also read by screenreaders.
+It's also read by <span tabindex="-1">[screenreaders](#supporting-screenreaders)</span>.

 Always provide alt text for images that have semantic meaning.
 For example: a decorative background image of a stripe pattern probably does not need alt text, but an illustrative image of the company's logo probably does.